Glazzes/react-native-zoom-toolkit/docs/docs/components/snapbackzoom.md

 | --------- | ------- |
 | `boolean` | `true`  |

-Enables or disable gestures, when gestures are disabled your component can detect pointer events again.
+Enables or disable all gestures.

 ### onTap